 FARM brings a results-oriented approach to animal advocacy, with three unique areas of focus: Exposing the public to the tragic realities of animal agriculture, nurturing people along the vegan path, and mobilizing the grassroots animal movement to become more active and more effective.
 Our most significant programs include:

-Our 10 Billion Lives Tours (National, Southwest, and East Coast) and online experience entice viewers to watch a 4-minute mini-documentary on animal agriculture.
+Our Have We Been Lied To?
+(National and Southwest) and online experience entice viewers to watch a 4-minute mini-documentary on animal agriculture.
 After watching they are encouraged to pledge to eat fewer animals and guided by our vegan support resources.
-We have in total reached 300,000 people who have spared millions of animals.
+We have in total reached more than 300,000 people who have spared millions of animals.

 FARM’s Meatout Mondays newsletter, 8-week starter guide email series, Live Vegan website, and additional resources ensure that those who explore veganism do not revert back to meat-eating – with readers reporting a 30% larger decline in animal consumption than non-readers.